MCWertGaming/archived-server-setup-08-2021/README.md

-# server-setup-08-2021

-The leven.dev server install from august 2021 and before
+# Server setup 08 2021

+This is the old configuration of the [leven.dev](https://leven.dev) infrastructure.
+These are outdated and might break at some time.

+Please respect the Authors license.